Kendrick-Oppong/Kendrick-Oppong/README.md

 ###

 <p align="left">✨Passionate about creating beautiful and functional web applications.<br>
-📚 I'm currently deepening my knowledge of advanced React and Next.js techniques to build even more dynamic and performant web apps.<br>
+📚 Currently deepening my knowledge of advanced React,Angular and Next.js techniques to build even more dynamic and performant web apps.<br>
 </p>

 ###